iris-dni/iris-service/docs/petition-management.rst

     state loser {
     }
-    note bottom of loser : petition is a loser because\nit didn't reached the sign limit\nbefore the timeout
+    note bottom of loser : petition is a loser because\nit didn't reached the supporter limit\nbefore the timeout

-    state signable {
+    state supportable {
       [*] --> pending
-      pending : send approval mail to editor note right of pending : signing is active but petition\nis not in query results pending --> active : approved by editor active : petition is visible to all people in all queries pending --> active : auto approved\nif timeout\nand city is assigned active --> loser : timeout
+      pending : send approval mail to editor note right of pending : supporting is active but petition\nis not in query results pending --> active : approved by editor active : petition is visible to all people in all queries pending --> active : auto approved\nif timeout\nand city is assigned active --> loser : timeout
-      active -right-> winner : sign limit reached
+      active -right-> winner : supporter limit reached

       winner : send mail to owner
-      note top of winner : petition is a winner because\nit reached the sign limit\nbefore the timeout
+      note top of winner : petition is a winner because\nit reached the supporter limit\nbefore the timeout

       winner -> processing : timeout
     }